 Custom orthotic inserts can provide support and alleviate stress on the injured area.

-NSAIDs can help manage pain and inflammation.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) can help manage pain and inflammation.

 In severe cases, such as complex fractures or tendon ruptures, surgical intervention may be necessary.